Trinidad & Tobago: 12 Fun Things To Do in Trinidad Island

 The most prominent one is the Sugar Heritage Village in Couva/Point Lisas which aims to preserve the memory of T&T’s sugar industry by incorporating sporting, recreational, environmental, educational and commercial facilities.

 It includes a Heritage Village, a museum, a cultural center, sporting facilities, a petting zoo, restaurants, and guest houses.

 Cocoa beans were another important export of Trinidad island.
 Still nowadays some of the best cocoa is grown on the 2-island state.

-There are several chocolate shops which make unique chocolate creations, but you can also visit one of the numerous cocoa estates which respect a fair-trade, ethical business model.
+There are several chocolate shops that make unique chocolate creations, but you can also visit one of the numerous cocoa estates which respect a fair-trade, ethical business model.

 - Velaja Estate in central Trinidad